 Health Insurance Portability and Accountability Act (HIPAA) compliance and respect for the privacy of our patients and their family prohibits ANMC staff from answering questions about other patients.

-ANMC staff understands the stress surrounding having a family member or close friend in the hospital.
+ANMC staff understands the stress that comes with having a family member or close friend in the hospital.
 You are encouraged to take care of yourself by getting adequate rest and nutrition and leaving the hospital when possible.
 If there is any doubt whether you should stay at the hospital, please consult the medical or nursing staff.
 With the approval of the doctor, ANMC allows parents and other family members to stay overnight for the patient’s comfort and reassurance.
 On the Pediatric Unit, parents are encouraged to stay with their child.
-Rooming in is allowed on the Mother/Baby unit if a private room is available to assure patient privacy.
-If you want to room in, speak with the nurse or doctor.
+Rooming-in is allowed on the Mother/Baby unit if a private room is available to assure patient privacy.
+If you want to room-in, speak with the nurse or doctor.

 ANMC is a tobacco-free hospital and we ask visitors to comply with our tobacco-free policy.
 Tobacco use is prohibited throughout the Alaska Native Health Campus.

 Vending machines for soft drinks and for snack items are located in the Emergency Department waiting area and on the lower level of Quyana Hospitality Services.
 Ask any hospital employee for specific directions.